Azure/bicep-types-az/generated/storage/microsoft.storage/2023-05-01/types.md

 * **interval**: int {minValue: 1}: Run interval of task execution.
 This is a required field when ExecutionTrigger.properties.type is 'OnSchedule'; this property should not be present when ExecutionTrigger.properties.type is 'RunOnce'
 * **intervalUnit**: 'Days': Run interval unit of task execution.
 This is a required field when ExecutionTrigger.properties.type is 'OnSchedule'; this property should not be present when ExecutionTrigger.properties.type is 'RunOnce'
 * **startFrom**: string: When to start task execution.
 This is a required field when ExecutionTrigger.properties.type is 'OnSchedule'; this property should not be present when ExecutionTrigger.properties.type is 'RunOnce'
 * **startOn**: string: When to start task execution.
-This is an optional field when ExecutionTrigger.properties.type is 'RunOnce'; this property should not be present when ExecutionTrigger.properties.type is 'OnSchedule'
+This is a required field when ExecutionTrigger.properties.type is 'RunOnce'; this property should not be present when ExecutionTrigger.properties.type is 'OnSchedule'

 ## UpdateHistoryProperty
 ### Properties